iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-additional-jmespath-functions.md

 ---

-Parsing of IaC files may be sometimes complex, so that the built-in JMESPath described above are not enough.
+Parsing of IaC files may be sometimes complex, so that the built-in JMESPath functions are not enough.
 For that cases, a set of custom functions has been created to simplify and make more powerful the creation of mapping files.

 ## JMESPath functions